 The key features of Jetpack WindowManager are:

-- WindowLayoutInfo has a list of display features within the window.
-The positions, features, and sizes can be altered once the window is resized or moved.
+• WindowLayoutInfo has a list of display features within the window.
+You can alter the positions, features, and sizes once you resize or move the window.

 The Jetpack WindowManager library allows developers to design Play Store apps which can enable improved experiences for end-users.